zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_word - section for function is_word is expected to be info in /phrase/phrase.php
     \-- is_triple - section for function is_triple is expected to be info in /phrase/phrase.php
     \-- impact - section for function impact not yet defined that it should be info in /phrase/phrase.php
+    \-- parents - section for function parents is expected to be foaf in /phrase/phrase.php
+    \-- children - section for function children is expected to be foaf in /phrase/phrase.php
+    \-- similar - section for function similar not yet defined that it should be related in /phrase/phrase.php
     \-- name_tip - section for function name_tip not yet defined that it should be base in /phrase/phrase.php
     \-- name_link - section for function name_link not yet defined that it should be base in /phrase/phrase.php
     \-- dsp_tbl_cell - section for function dsp_tbl_cell not yet defined that it should be base in /phrase/phrase.php